EU AI Act Compliance Guide

 Medium-term (next six months):

-- Complete conformity assessments for all high-risk systems
+• Complete conformity assessments for high-risk systems classified under Article 6(2) and Annex III

 The organisations that start now, even if imperfectly, will be in a far stronger position than those that wait for perfect clarity.
-The regulation is law.
-The deadlines are fixed.
-The only variable is how well-prepared your organisation will be when enforcement begins.
+The regulation is law and enforcement began on 2 August 2026.
+The high-risk deadlines moved once, in July 2026, and they moved unconditionally — there is no standards-readiness trigger and no further automatic delay to wait for.
+The only variable is how well-prepared your organisation will be when they arrive.

 Make Your AI Auditable and Compliant